 Disenfranchised grief encompasses individuals’ profound emotional pain and loss, which goes unacknowledged or supported by society.

-Common losses those disabled by ECT grieve
+Common losses we grieve

-- Changed personality or identity
+• Major changes to personality or identity

-- Lost memories of important events like the birth of a child, a wedding, or the memories of a loved one who has passed away
+• Lost memories of important events like the birth of a child, a wedding, or the memories of a loved one who has passed away

-- Loss of a career or education
+• Loss of a career or education

-- Lost skills and talents
+• Lost skills and talents

 Ways our grief is stifled